How to Open an Australian Bank Account Online from Overseas

 What do I need to know before opening a bank account in Australia?

 It used to be very easy to open an Australian bank account before you moved there - but these days you’ll struggle to get a bank account without being able to call into a branch in person.
-If you need an account to manage AUD payments before you have an Australian residential address and visa you’ll likely need to look at non-bank alternatives like Wise and Revolut instead.
+If you need an account to manage AUD payments before you have an Australian residential address and visa you’ll likely need to look at specialist alternatives like Wise and Revolut instead.

 How to choose the right account for you